Lewis E. Stanton: Legal career

 Stanton never wanted to handle a large number of legal matters at any one time, and it was averse to his nature to be hurried while in the practice of law.
 Rather, he preferred, to have only a few important cases at a time, with plenty of time to thoroughly study and understand them.
 He gave considerable attention to Federal matters, and it was his privilege to argue several cases in the Supreme Court.

 He never married and his whole life was lived in a legal atmosphere.
 For years he attended the annual meeting of the American Bar Association and he knew many of the distinguished lawyers of his time.
 He was president for some time of the Hartford Bar Association, and he bequeathed his law library to them.

 Death

-He was one of the oldest members of the Hartford County bar when he died on August 28, 1916.
+He was one of the oldest members of the Hartford County bar when he died at his home in Clinton on August 28, 1916.